 - Introduce everyone.
 Be sure the prospect understands who is a volunteer and who is a professional Scouter and what they do in Scouting.
-The biggest single reason a volunteer says yes is that somebody who they like and trust asks them to do it. - Make small talk about the prospect's interests, family, and achievements, based on your research. - State the impact.
+The biggest single reason a volunteer says yes is that somebody who they like and trust asks them to do it. - Make small talk about the prospect's interests, family, and achievements, based on your research. - Sell the sizzle.
 Deliver an exciting, enthusiastic, and brief pitch on Scouting.
 Don't dwell on details.
-Convey an important story of relevance to the prospect about Scouting.
-Share with the prospect how being involved as a volunteer in Scouting will meet their desire or need.

-- Define the position you want the prospect to do, its importance to youth in the community, and its relation to the council volunteer structure.
+Talk about the purposes in serving youth that will most interest the prospect. - Describe the position you want the prospect to do, its importance to youth in the community, and its relation to the council volunteer structure.
 Be specific.
-Remember, you are talking to a time-limited, task-oriented person.
-Share the position description. - Tell the prospect why he or she is the best person to fill the position.
-Let them know that you worked with others to identify prospects for the position and that their name came to the top of the list. - Ask for questions.
+Remember, you are talking to a time-limited, task-oriented person. - Tell the prospect that he or she is the best person to fill the position. - Ask for questions.
 Be sure the prospect understands what is expected.
 Be prepared to overcome objections.
-Note that all of us are busy but we can make the time to do important tasks and what is more important than the character, citizenship, and fitness of the youth of your community.
+Note that all of us are busy but we can make the time to do important tasks-and what is more important than the

+- character, citizenship, and fitness of the youth of your community.
 Answer the prospect's questions briefly and positively. - Know when to close the sale.
 Don't keep selling if you think the prospect is not interested or if the prospect is sold.
 Don't oversell the position.
 Don't give too much detail.
 Make the responsibility seem important, fun, and worthwhile.
 And don't undersell the position.
 Be sure the prospect knows exactly what is expected and is willing to do it. - Recognize that people work for people.
 Stress the participation of executive board members, council committee members, and chartered organizations that are of interest to the prospect.
 Don't overlook the friendship and fellowship that will evolve. - Explain that a professional staff member will support volunteer leaders with program details, agenda planning, and guidance.
 Use terminology the person understands. - Be prepared to respond to questions about BSA values issues.